The express 1-day service is not currently available to foreign nationals, only Thais.

 If possible, I recommend doing your embassy visit – to get your freedom to marry affirmation and your passport verified (and your translations too) – and trip to the Ministry of Foreign Affairs in one day.

 If you can get an early appointment at your embassy, you should be able to make it to the MFA before lunchtime.
-Remember: the express 1-day service is only available if you get your documents in before 9.30am.
+Remember: the express 1-day service is only available if you get your documents in before 9.30am, but isn't currently available as of this article update.

 When you arrive at the Ministry of Foreign Affairs, if you still need your documents translating, you can choose one of the services downstairs.

-You will be approached as soon as you enter by touts for the translation services, so do a bit of bartering – starting at 300 Baht.
+You will be approached as soon as you enter by touts for the translation services, so do a bit of bartering (starting at 400 Baht).
 Don't stress too much over 100 Baht or so, just get it done with the company offering the fastest service and move on.

 Note: staff take lunch at 12pm.
 You'll have to wait an hour until they come back on duty.